Trigonometric Operation¶

 Troubleshooting¶

-- Result is 0.0 for asin/acos: Ensure the input is within [-1, 1].
-Adjust your upstream normalization.
+- Result is 0.0 unexpectedly: For asin/acos, ensure the input is within [-1, 1].